verhas/javageci/CONFIGURATION.md

 ## Configuration scopes

 Code generators can be configured with many scopes.
-The smaller scope configuration usually overrides the larger scope configuration.
+The smaller scope usually overrides the larger scope.
 For example, a configuration value can be set

 * default values are coded in the generator code by the programmer and